On the Come Up (film): Plot

 Since the win against Milez, Bri and Aunt Pooh decide to go back up to the Ring and battle again.
 However, the bouncer disregards their entry because of the beef that happened between Aunt Pooh and some of the gang King's Crown.
-Therefore, Bri goes to start an outside battle instead with another MC named Ms Tique and wins.
+Therefore, Bri goes to start an outside battle instead with another MC named Ms. Tique and wins.
 This gets the attention of Supreme.

 Bri agrees to go to Atlanta along with Sonny and Malik to work with Supreme on a new hit.
-After creating the hit, Malik and her get in an argument about her portraying someone she's not in the song.
+After creating the hit, Malik and her get in an argument about her portraying someone she is not in the song.
 This makes them no longer talk to each other.
 Bri's song creates issues with the parents of the kids at her school as well as with the gang King's Crown.
 Arriving home, Aunt Pooh gets angry with Bri because of the lyrics as well.

 Jay and Bri have a heart to heart about the pass.
 They agree to start fresh and try to move on.
 They then head to her school where the superintendent is speaking on what the concerns the other parents have about her lyrics and how fast the song is getting around the community.
 Jay holds him accountable on never calling her back regarding Bri's suspension and how she was assaulted by the security officers at her school.

-Malik reconciles with Bri; then decides to walk home where they are approached by two of the Kings Crown that assault Malik and steals Lawless' chain from Bri because of what she said in the song.
-Aunt Pooh drives up to Bri and Malik demanding that they tell her what's wrong.
+Malik reconciles with Bri, then decides to walk home where they are approached by two of the Kings Crown that assault Malik and steals Lawless' chain from Bri because of what she said in the song.
+Aunt Pooh drives up to Bri and Malik demanding that they tell her what is wrong.
 She then goes to retaliates and ends up in the hospital.

 At the hospital, a doctor states that once Pooh wakes up from her coma she will be taken into custody by the police.
 Aunt Pooh wakes up and tells Bri that she has always known she was set for greatness.
 That she needs to go battle Infamous Millz Supreme's artist at the ring.
-After Infamous talks about Bri's mom and their situation.
-Bri battles Infamous based on all the pain and growth she has experience and ends up winning the battle.
+After Infamous talks about Bri's mother and their situation.
+Bri battles Infamous based on all the pain and growth she has experienced and ends up winning the battle.